 The Allegheny Highlands Trail of Maryland, part of the Great Allegheny Passage bicycle trail from Cumberland to Pittsburgh, Pennsylvania, runs along the route of the Western Maryland Scenic Railroad.
 Cyclists can make reservations with the railroad to put their bikes on board for the climb up the mountain to Frostburg, then cycle back down to Cumberland.Locomotives

-On November 17, 2017 after failing to meet their projected summertime completion date for the C&O 1309 the railroad announced that the project had been put on hiatus.Shops
+On November 17, 2017, after failing to meet their projected summertime completion date for C&O 1309, the railroad announced that the project had been put on hiatus.Shops

 The WMSR operates out of the former WM's Ridgeley, West Virginia car shops located just across the Potomac River from Cumberland.
 The shops include offices, a Federal Railroad Administration building, and the former paint shop which is now used to house the steam engine and perform repairs on the railroad's equipment.
 The WMSR shops also serve as a business offering restoration services for locomotives and coaches from both commercial and private owners.
 South, past the Ridgely shops and yard, the WMSR also maintains a wye that is used to turn the railroad's locomotives and coaches.Passenger and Freight Equipment

-Since its creation, the WMSR has gained an extensive collection of light weight style passenger coaches, many of which it either has restored to service in its tuscan and gold livery, or has used for parts to restore other coaches.
+Since its creation, the WMSR has gained an extensive collection of lightweight style passenger coaches, many of which it either has restored to service in its tuscan and gold livery, or has used for parts to restore other coaches.
 Many of the restored coaches are painted with the names of local area towns, as well as benefactors of the scenic railroad.
 The WMSR also has a collection of freight equipment it has collected from CSX and other sources that it uses for storage at the shops, rail line maintenance, and photo freight excursions.
-The WMSR currently also has three cabooses.
-They are two ex-C&O cabooses and one ex-WM caboose.
-Other un-restored equipment includes an ex-Chessie System crane, ex-Amtrak material handling cars, heavyweight coaches and pieces for a turntable.Our Trip
+The WMSR currently also has three cabooses; two former Chesapeake and Ohio and one former Western Maryland.
+Other un-restored equipment includes an former Chessie System crane, a former Amtrak material handling car, heavyweight coaches and pieces for a turntable.Our Trip

 The Cumberland Western Maryland station.
-We then all went inside the waiting room to the ticket counter where I picked up Robin's and my comp tickets then Bob and Elizabeth bought theirs.
-With a very limited supply of extra large T-shirts, I had to buy a T-shirt I really did not like but I do support the tourist railroads I ride.
+We then all went inside the waiting room to the ticket counter where I picked up Robin's and my complimentary tickets then Bob and Elizabeth bought theirs.
+With a very limited supply of extra large T-shirts, I had to buy a T-shirt I really did not like, but I do support the tourist railroads I ride.